Skip to main content

 The Income Requirement: How It Works

-To sponsor a parent or grandparent on a super visa, the Canadian host must demonstrate income at or above the Low Income Cut-Off (LICO) — a Statistics Canada measure of minimum household income adjusted for family size and urban area.
+To successfully sponsor a parent or grandparent, the Canadian host must prove they earn enough to support the visiting relative.
+IRCC uses the Low Income Cut-Off (LICO) to determine this.
+This is a specific measure from Statistics Canada that calculates the minimum household income needed based on your family size and your specific urban area.

 What Changed April 1, 2026?